 Empowering At-Risk Youth

-Cornerstone Builders also provides a mentoring program for children of incarcerated parents.
+Cornerstone Builders also provides a mentoring program for children ages 4-18 who have at least one incarcerated parent.
+Mentors make a one-year commitment to develop a positive relationship with the mentee.
 Through one-on-one activities and group meetings, mentors provide support and encouragement that promotes trust, confidence, enthusiasm, personal growth, and positive thinking.

 Reentry 72 is an initiative of Cornerstone Builders in conjunction with the local sheriffs’ offices to provide emergency housing, immediate employment and linkages to support services to persons within the first 72 hours of release from local correctional facilities.
 Studies have shown that immediate employment and shelter assistance within this crucial period of time greatly reduces the likelihood of recidivism.
 Participants are able to earn an income and receive intensive case management while looking for a job and connecting to community resources of substance abuse and mental health counseling, legal aid, food and clothing at Ozanam Inn, St. Vincent de Paul, and Catholic Charities.